aniket-thapa/blogging-platform/README.md

 ### Engage with Content

 - Like blogs and leave comments to engage with other users.
-- Copy blog links to share with others.
+- Click Share Button to Copy blog links to share with others.

 ### Toggle Dark Mode